nknorg/tuna/server/README.md

 ```
 `ListenTCP` TCP port to listen for connections
 `ListenUDP` UDP port to listen for connections
+`Reverse` should be used if you don't have public IP and want to use another `server` for accepting clients
 `DialTimeout` timeout for connections to services
 `UDPTimeout`  timeout for UDP *connections*
 `PrivateKey` your private key